Kolkata-class destroyer

-The "Kolkata class" (Project 15A) are a class of stealth guided-missile destroyers constructed for the Indian Navy.
+The Kolkata-class destroyers, also known Project 15A or Project 15 Alpha, are a class of stealth guided-missile destroyers constructed for the Indian Navy.
 The class comprises three ships – Kolkata, Kochi and Chennai, all of which were built by Mazagon Dock Limited (MDL) in India, and are the largest destroyers to be operated by the Indian Navy.
 Due to delays in construction and sea trials, the initial commissioning date of the first ship of the class was pushed back from 2010 to 2014.

 The destroyers are a follow-on of the Project 15 Delhi-class destroyers, but are considerably more capable due to major improvements in the design, the addition of substantial land-attack capabilities, the fitting-out of modern sensors and weapons systems, and the expanded use of net-centric capability such as Cooperative Engagement Capability.

 Design

 The Kolkata class share similar dimensions to the previous Delhi class, however they have 2,363 modifications which include major upgrades in weaponry, sensors and helicopter systems.
 With a standard displacement of 6800 t and a full-load displacement of 7400 t, they are the largest destroyers ever operated by the Indian Navy.
 Some media reports have even given a full-load displacement of 7500 t.
 These are the first stealth destroyers built by India and marked a significant development in India's shipbuilding technology.
 The ships incorporate modern weapons and sensors, and have an advanced information warfare suite, an auxiliary control system with a sophisticated power distribution architecture, and modular crew quarters.

 The class have a length of 163 m, a beam of 17.4 m and a draught of 6.5 m.
 The ship's power and propulsion features a combined gas and gas system utilizing four DT-59 reversible gas turbines.
 This configuration allows the ship to reach speeds in excess of 30 kn.
 Aviation facilities include a large flight deck, which was re-designed to handle larger helicopters than the Delhi class, and an enclosed hangar for up to two maritime helicopters.

 The primary radar sensor of the class is the EL/M-2248 MF-STAR multi-mission AESA.
 It is also equipped with Thales LW-08 long range volume search radar.